-Since ACT essay prompts are relatively predictable, you can do some of your essay planning before the test to save yourself time and stress.
-You should choose concrete examples from art, history, literature, or personal experience; try not to use hypothetical or vague examples to support your points.
+Since ACT Essay prompts are relatively predictable, you can do some of your own essay planning before the test to save yourself time and stress.
+Choose concrete examples from art, history, literature, and/or personal experience; try not to use hypothetical or vague examples to support your points.

-Keep in mind that all the facts that you use in your essay don’t have to be true.
-Graders don’t have time to fact check, so they take everything you write at face value.
+Keep in mind that all of the facts you use in your essay don’t necessarily have to be true.
+Graders don’t have time to fact-check, so they'll take everything you write at face value.
 This means you can make up statistics or historical facts to support your thesis, and you won't be penalized!

-You'll also need to write a conclusion paragraph that shows a strong understanding of how all your points relate to one another and restates your thesis.
-If you can demonstrate basic knowledge of how to logically structure an essay and stay on topic, you should be good to go.
+You'll also need to write a conclusion paragraph that restates your thesis and shows a strong understanding of how all your points relate to one another.
+If you can demonstrate basic knowledge of how to logically structure an essay and stay on topic, you'll be good to go.